-Chapman University, founded in 1861, is an independent institution of liberal arts and professional education dedicated to providing a solid foundation of knowledge that enables its graduates to become fully educated persons.
-The university is comprised of The George L. Argyros School of Business and Economics, College of Educational Studies, Lawrence and Kristina Dodge College of Film and Media Arts, Crean College of Health and Behavioral Sciences, Wilkinson College of Humanities and Social Sciences, Dale E. Fowler School of Law, College of Performing Arts, School of Pharmacy and Schmid College of Science and Technology.
+Chapman University, founded in 1861, is an independent, comprehensive mid–sized private institution dedicated to providing a solid foundation of knowledge that enables its graduates to become fully educated persons.
+The University is comprised of the George L. Argyros School of Business and Economics, College of Educational Studies, Lawrence and Kristina Dodge College of Film and Media Arts, Crean College of Health and Behavioral Sciences, Wilkinson College of Arts, Humanities, and Social Sciences, Dale E. Fowler School of Law, College of Performing Arts, School of Pharmacy and Schmid College of Science and Technology.

-Chapman is recognized for its liberal arts core, distinguished faculty, innovative programs and personalized attention to students.
-The university strives to develop in students the ability to think clearly, communicate effectively, explore issues from contrasting points of view, value human and cultural diversity and make informed ethical judgments in an increasingly complex world.
+Chapman is recognized for its blend of professional programs, sciences and liberal arts, as well as its distinguished faculty, innovative programs and personalized attention to students.
+The University strives to develop in students the ability to think clearly, communicate effectively, explore issues from contrasting points of view, value human and cultural diversity and make informed ethical judgments in an increasingly complex world.

 Chapman University traces its roots back more than a century and a half to Hesperian College, which opened on the same day that Abraham Lincoln was inaugurated as the sixteenth U.S. president in 1861.
 Hesperian and several other institutions later merged with California Christian College in Los Angeles.
 In 1934 the institution was renamed in recognition of its most generous benefactor, C.C.
-Chapman, successful real estate investor, rancher and pioneer Orange County church leader.
+Chapman, successful real estate investor, church leader, politician and citrus grower.
 Chapman College moved to the city of Orange in 1954.
 In September of 1991 the college became Chapman University, further strengthening its commitment to international education and an innovative undergraduate curriculum and graduate programs.

 More information about Chapman's graduate programs can be found in the Graduate Catalog available from the Office of Admission, Argyros Forum, Room 304, One University Drive, Orange, CA 92866, (714) 997–6786.